hipc-book/hipc-book.github.io/_lectures/1-supercomputing.md

 ## The Era of Exascale

-<iframe width="560" height="315" class="center" src="https://www.youtube.com/embed/kIjSJ_8NOsM" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe><br/>
+<iframe width="560" height="315" class="center" src="https://www.youtube.com/embed/kTlLQ53Jzcw" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe><br/>

 We are now in the era of Exascale computing.
 The fastest machine in the world currently is **Frontier**, installed at ORNL.
 Frontier entered the TOP500 in June 2022, achieving 1.1 EFLOP/s.
 It is an HPE Cray system, consisting of 9,472 AMD EPYC CPUs and 37,888 AMD Radeon Instinct MI250X GPUs.
-While Frontier is the first system to pass the Exascale threshold, it certainly will not be the last, with numerous planned post-Exascale systems currently in development (or already operating without being publicly acknowledged).
+While Frontier is the first system to pass the Exascale threshold, it certainly will not be the last, with at least one other system in production, and numerous planned post-Exascale systems currently in development (or already operating without being publicly acknowledged).

 ![Fugaku](../../assets/unit-1/frontier.jpg)
 _**Figure 12**: Frontier_